aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 The development team has to **struggle for** what they believe to be **best for the company**.
 And so do the management team, and the marketing team, and the sales team.

-Effective software developers uabashedly squabble with all the other stakeholders as equals.
+Effective SW developers uabashedly squabble with all the other stakeholders as equals.
-Remember, as a software **developer**, you are a **stakeholder**.
-You have a **stake** in the software that you need to **safeguard**.
+Remember, as a SW **developer**, you are a **stakeholder**.
+You have a **stake** in the SW that you need to **safeguard**.
 It's a part of you **role**, of your **duty**.
 It's a big part of **why you were hired**.

-This challenge is doubly important if you're a software architect.
+This challenge is doubly important if you're a SW architect.
 Architects are focused on creating an architecture that allows features to be easily developed, modified and extended.

 If architecture comes last, then the system will become ever more costly to develop.
-This means that the software development team did not fight hard enough.
+This means that the SW development team did not fight hard enough.

 ## PART II.
 STARTING WITH THE BRICKS: PROGRAMMING PARADIGMS